sigp/lighthouse/book/src/faq.md

 If the same log appears every minute and you do not see progress in downloading historical blocks, you can try one of the following:

    - Check the number of peers you are connected to.
 If you have low peers (less than 50), try to do port forwarding on the port 9000 TCP/UDP to increase peer count.
-   - Try to resart beacon node.
+   - Try to restart the beacon node.

-Lighthouse developers are aware of a few cases where downloading historical blocks can get stuck, the developers are working on fixing this issue.